infn-datacloud/webapp-rgw/README.md

-This project consists in a web application to easily access file objects stored within Ceph Object Storage/RADOS Gateway, using the AWS S3 protocol for object handling, and the OAuth2/OpenID Connect for authorization and authentication with Indigo IAM.
+This project consists in a web application to easily access file objects stored within Ceph Object Storage/RADOS Gateway, using the AWS S3 protocol for object handling, and the OAuth2/OpenID Connect for authorization and authentication via the Secure Token Service (STS).

 The webapp is implemented using the React, Next.js, TypeScript and TailwindCSS, as core frameworks.
-The OAuth2 support is provided by the [Auth.js](https://authjs.dev) framework, while all S3 operations are implemented using the official [AWS SDK for javascript](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/).
+The OAuth2 support is provided by the [Auth.js](https://authjs.dev) framework.
+All S3 operations are implemented using the official [AWS SDK for javascript](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/).

-## IAM Client Configuration
+## OpenID/OAuth2 Client Configuration

-The webapp acts as client for IAM backend and thus, registering the client is required.
-This step is required the first time only (or whenever the local database volume is deleted/recreated).
+The webapp acts as client OpenID Conenct/OAuth2 client and thus, registering the client is required.

-To register a new client, go to the chosen IAM instance, login as admin, register a new client and configure it as described in the following sections.
+The following sections describe how to configure an OpenID Connect/OAuth2 client.

 ### Redirect URIs

-In the client main page, add all needed redirect uris, in the form of `<WEBAPP_URL>/api/auth/callback/indigo-iam`
-(without the trailing `/`), where `<WEBAPP_URL>` is the hostname of the machine hosting the application.
+Redirect URIs must be in the form of `<WEBAPP_RGW_BASE_URL>/api/auth/callback/indigo-iam` (without the trailing `/`), where `<WEBAPP_RGW_BASE_URL>` is the hostname of the machine hosting the application.

 It is possible to configure more than one redirect URI.